swiftlang/swift/docs/StandardLibraryProgrammersManual.md

 Note that implementation details are generally outside the scope of the Swift Evolution -- the stdlib is free to change its internal algorithms, internal APIs and data structures etc. from release to release, as long as the documented API (and ABI) remains intact.

 For example, since `hashValue` was always documented to allow changing its return value across different executions of the same program, we were able to switch to randomly seeded hashing in Swift 4.2 without going through the Swift Evolution process.
 However, the introduction of `hash(into:)` required a formal proposal.
-(Note though that highly visible behavioral changes like this can be more difficult to implement now that we have a stable ABI -- we can still do them, but in some cases they may require checking the version of the Swift SDK on which the main executable was compiled, to prevent breaking binaries compiled with previous releases.)
+(Note though that highly visible behavioral changes like this are much more difficult to implement now that they were in the early days -- in theory we can still do ABI-preserving changes, but [Hyrum's Law](https://www.hyrumslaw.com) makes it increasingly more difficult to change any observable behavior.
+For example, in some cases we may need to add runtime version checks for the Swift SDK on which the main executable was compiled, to prevent breaking binaries compiled with previous releases.)

 We sometimes need to expose some internal APIs as `public` for technical reasons (such as to interoperate with other system frameworks, and/or to enable testing/debugging certain functionality).
 We use the Leading Underscore Rule (see below) to differentiate these from the documented stdlib API.
 Underscored APIs aren't considered part of the public API surface, and as such they don't need to go through the Swift Evolution Process.
-Regular Swift code isn't supposed to directly call these; when necessary, we may change their behavior in incompatible ways or we may even remove them.
+Regular Swift code isn't supposed to directly call these; when necessary, we may change their behavior in source-incompatible ways or we may even remove them.
 (However, such changes are technically ABI breaking, so they need to be carefully considered against the risk of breaking existing binaries.)

 ### Overlays and Private Code

-The platform overlays generally have their own API review processes.
+The overlays specific to particular platforms generally have their own API review processes.
 These are outside the scope of Swift Evolution.

 Anything under `stdlib/private` can be added/removed/changed with the simple approval of a stdlib code owner.